-Choosing the best Bird feeders to attract the most birds doesn't have to be difficult.
+Choosing the best types of bird feeders to attract the most birds doesn't have to be difficult.

 Knowing what birds like to eat, the different types of available feeders, and what they offer, will get you the best results.

-In this article, we'll discuss 8 types of feeders and how they are used, and what birds you can expect to see when using them.
+In this article, we'll discuss just 8 feeders types, how they are used, and what birds you can expect to see when you add them to your yard.

 Most people will have a greater variety of birds by offering different styles of feeders and different types of food.